elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 ```

 Notes:
--  to reduce cluster/non-cluster mode divergence, in non-clustering mode, these APIs would just be no-ops.
+-  to reduce clustered and non-clustered mode divergence, in non-clustered mode, these APIs would just be no-ops.
    It will avoid to force (most) code to check in which mode Kibana is running before calling them.
 -  We could eventually use an Observable pattern instead of a handler pattern to subscribe to messages.

 ## Executing code on a single worker

 In some scenario, we would like to have some part of the code executed from a single process.
-The SO migration would be a good example: we don't need to have each worker try to perform the migration, and we'd prefer to have one performing/trying the migration, and the other wait for it.
-Due to the architecture, we can't have the coordinator perform such single-process jobs, as it doesn't actually run a Kibana's Server.
+The SO migration would be a good example:
+we don't need to have each worker try to perform the migration, and we'd prefer to have one performing/trying the migration,
+and the other wait for it.
+Due to the architecture, we can't have the coordinator perform such single-process jobs,
+as it doesn't actually run a Kibana's Server.

 There are various ways to address such use-case.
-What seems to be the best compromise right now would be the concept of 'main worker'.
+What seems to be the best compromise right now would be the concept of
+'main worker'.
 The coordinator would arbitrary elect a worker as the 'main' one.
-The clustering service would then expose an API to let workers identify themselves as main or not.
+The clustering service would then expose
+an API to let workers identify themselves as main or not.

 ```ts
 export interface ClusteringServiceSetup {